-Why French is spoken in Canada
+Why is French spoken in Canada?

-Between 1534 and 1763 an area of North America was colonised by the French and named ‘New France’ (Nouvelle-France, in French).
+Between 1534 and 1763 an area of North America was colonized by the French and named ‘New France’ (Nouvelle-France, in French).
 Those who settled in New France came from both rural and urban areas of France.
 For this reason, Canadian French has retained traces of French regional dialects, such as Norman, Poitevin, Gallo, or Saintongeais.

 It is important to note that Canadian French and Quebec French are not quite the same.
-Indeed, Canadian French covers all the regional varieties of French spoken around Canada (in New Brunswick, Newfoundland or Manitoba, for example), while Quebec French is the popular French form spoken in Quebec, particularly in Montreal.
+Indeed, Canadian French covers all the regional varieties of French spoken around Canada (in New Brunswick, Newfoundland, or Manitoba, for example), while Quebec French is the popular French form spoken in Quebec, particularly in Montreal.

 However, when people speak of the French language in Canada, they are generally referring to the latter, the best known and most common, which is called ‘Joual’ in Quebec French.

-Differences to the French language
+Differences in the French language

 The Canadian French accent is also very marked compared to the French of France, with the “r” often rolled in the former.
 A French speaker from France can easily single out a Canadian French speaker, but it is interesting to note that for foreign multimedia programs (eg, TV or film), Canadian French dubbing generally avoids all accents, using a more “international” French.